 4.4.2.
-Workshops and Conferences WVGISTC conducts a variety of GIS workshops, educational seminars, and poster displays at conferences.
+Workshops and Conferences

+WVGISTC conducts a variety of GIS workshops, educational seminars, and poster displays at conferences.
 For the 2001 West Virginia GIS Forum and Exhibition, WVGISTC coordinated workshop classes for over 100 attendees.
 In 2002 WVGISTC conducted four workshops and 11 educational presentations.
 In spring 2003, the Center sponsored the Appalachian Remote Sensing Conference and ESRI Land Records Management seminar.
-In the future
+In spring 2004, WVGISTC is hosting a GIS Conference and Workshops.